 What is the best budget-friendly central area in Paris?

-Is the Eiffel Tower area a good place to stay in Paris?
+Is the Eiffel Tower area a good place to stay?

 Final Thoughts on the Best Paris Neighbourhoods for First-Time Visitors

-For more destination comparisons and trip ideas, browse more travel guides on this site.
+For more destination comparisons and practical planning advice, browse more travel guides on this site.

 For broader trip-planning context, you can also check additional travel background on Wikivoyage.